 I ended up with a 45L small Gregory Sage in not the most beautiful green color.
 I would’ve chosen a different hue but this one was on closeout so I got it for $120 rather than the normal $180.
 But more importantly it opened from the front.
 That means that when the backpack is lying flat on the ground the side facing up zips open making for quick and easy access to your stuff.

 Additionally it has a chest and hip strap.
 The hip strap with two little pockets.
 It also has a top opening with a flap that covers it, that with two extra pockets.
 And an exterior pocket and a rain cover.

-Here we are four years later and this puppy is still packing my life around the world.
+Here we are six years later and this puppy is still packing my life around the world.
 I’ve moved to both Vietnam and Australia with only this bag.
-I’ve traveled around SEAsia, Europe and Australia with only this bag.
+I’ve traveled around SEAsia, Europe, and Australia with only this bag.
 It’s been on planes, in cargo and as a carry on.
-It’s been thrown from boat to boat getting through Thai islands.
+It’s been thrown from boat to boat getting through the Thai islands.
 It’s been on motorbikes and tuk tuks and trains.
 It is dirty as hell but I have not had a single issue with it.

-Four years and every zipper works perfectly, not a clip has been smashed.
+Six years and every zipper works perfectly, not a clip has been smashed.
 There are no signs of holes or any forming.
 I can’t say it’s had the easiest life but it’s held up very, very well.